toolleeo/cli-apps/README.md

 * [Bob](https://github.com/MordechaiHadad/bob) - Bob is a cross-platform and easy-to-use Neovim version manager, allowing for easy switching between versions.
 * [Diakonos](https://github.com/Pistos/diakonos) - A powerful editor with “standard" keybindings and several advanced features; written in Ruby.
 * [ed](https://www.gnu.org/software/ed/) - GNU ed is a line-oriented text editor.
 It is used to create, display, modify and otherwise manipulate text files, both interactively and via shell scripts.
-* [Emacs](https://www.gnu.org/software/emacs/) - One of the godfathers of text editors, free long-standing software project, tons of extensions and funcionalities, the biggest drawback (my taste): it needs [E-Lisp](https://www.gnu.org/software/emacs/manual/eintr.html) for being programmed.
+* [Emacs](https://www.gnu.org/software/emacs/) - One of the godfathers of text editors, free long-standing software project, with a huge amount of funcionalities and extensions; implemented and extendable with E-Lisp.
 * [eon](https://github.com/tomas/eon) - A light, modern editor for your terminal that doesn't want to be vim.
 * [Feather](https://www.feathereditor.com/) - The only terminal based text editor designed to work with BIG files.
 * [Helix](https://github.com/helix-editor/helix) - A kakoune / neovim inspired editor, written in Rust.
 The editing model is very heavily based on kakoune.